seven-of-eleven/Lenovo-ThinkPad-X1C7-OC-Hackintosh/README.md

 - [x] Wifi - Intel Wireless-AC 8265 `Use HeliPort app for Wi-Fi control`

-- [x] Windows/Linux from OC boot menu `It's best practice to not boot from OC when planning to perform firmware upgrade`

 - [x] DRM `Widevine, validated on Firefox 82.
 WhateverGreen's DRM is broken on Big Sur`

 </details>